calaldees/teacherEducation/teacherEducation/_sessions.md

         * #7/i-Behaviour-LearnHow-routines_transitions
 * Mentor
     * Discuss with your trainee
-        * What is a subject teacher?
+        * What is a computing teacher?
-        * What is subject specific pedagogy and how is it different to other subjects?
+        * What is computing specific pedagogy and how is it different to other subjects?
         * What differences are there between subject knowledge and subject pedagogy?
         * What is your schools local area like?
 What is the student demographic?
 What % of students are PP/FSM/SEND etc.?
     * Arrange time for your trainee to meet with your Head of Department or 2nd in Dept, to discuss the department’s rationale of the choice of KS4 & 5 Exam board & Syllabus